-Entering his fourth season as the Lakers sideline reporter, Mike Trudell will maneuver around the court and locker room for Time Warner Cable SportsNet alongside play-by-play voice Bill Macdonald and analyst Stu Lantz.
+Entering his fifth season as the Lakers sideline reporter, Mike Trudell will maneuver around the court and locker room for Time Warner Cable SportsNet alongside play-by-play voice Bill Macdonald and analyst Stu Lantz.

 Trudell also serves as the team's beat reporter for Lakers.com, as he has since the 2008-09 season as a full-time member of the team's traveling staff.
 He added sideline TV duties for road games only during the 2010-11 campaign and handled all locally televised games in the inaugural Time Warner Cable SportsNet season of 2012-13.
 In addition, Trudell serves as a frequent guest analyst and occasional fill-in host on TWCSN programming.

 In 2013-14, Trudell added radio sideline duties during games for ESPN LA 710 alongside play-by-play man John Ireland and analyst Mychal Thompson.
-He also serves as a host on various radio shows for ESPN LA 710 during the offseason.
+He also serves as a sports talk radio host for ESPN LA 710.

-Trudell is a 2004 graduate of Northwestern University's Medill School of Journalism outside of Chicago, with a double major in history.
+Trudell is a 2004 graduate of Northwestern University's Medill School of Journalism in Evanston, Ill., outside of Chicago, with a double major in history.
 He played Big Ten varsity soccer and also honed his broadcast skills at the campus TV (NNN) and radio (WNUR) stations.

-Raised in Lake Minnetonka, Minn., Trudell currently resides in Marina del Rey with his wife, Annie, and French Bulldog, Lyla.
+Raised in Lake Minnetonka, Minn., Trudell currently resides in Marina del Rey with his wife, Annie, identical twin boys Jett and Talan, and French Bulldog, Lyla.

 Television en Español